 Instead of letting the delivery man deliver flowers, why not surprise your honey and deliver them yourself?
 If you're both working, it might be a great excuse to go out for a Valentine's day lunch.
 Or, you could bring them with you before a date!

 Another idea?
 If you want to make flowers a surprise, you could pull some strings and have a friend deliver the flowers.
-Maybe trading favors with a friend who also wants to make flowers a surprise.
+Maybe trading favors with a friend who also wants to make flowers a surprise is an idea.
 You both win, and you both spend less!

 In addition, you could also have Uber deliver your flowers.

 For over 40 years, John Sullivan, 68, has given his wife, Sally, roses every Valentine's Day.
 But he knows how to shop smart.
 He buys his wife's dozen red roses at the local Costco, where it costs him about $25.